RIPE-NCC/ripe-database-documentation/docs/08.Set-Objects/README.md

 are both valid AS-SET names

 In each case, the whole string is the name of the as-set.
-So "AS-LIST1:AS-CUST" is a set name, including the colon ':'.
+So "AS-LIST1:AS-CUST" is a set name, including the colon `:`.
 But also "AS-LIST1" is a set name and this set is the parent of the set "AS-LIST1:AS-CUST".

 In the second case, "AS3333:AS-RIPE:AS-APNIC" is a set and it is the child of the set "AS3333:AS-RIPE".
 The 'parent' of this set is AS3333, which is an **aut-num** object and not a set.

 For each new (child) set object in a hierarchy, the immediate parent object must exist at the time of creating the new child set object.
 This is everything to the left of the last colon in the new child set object name, taken as a single (hierarchical) object name.
 Only one level of parent is checked.
 If any of the higher levels of parent objects have been deleted, it will not affect the creation of the new child object.
-The parent is only needed for authorization.
+The parent is only needed for authorisation.

-Therefore, if we were to create a new set "AS3333:AS-RIPE:AS-APNIC:AS-CUSTOMERS" then the immediate parent object, "AS3333:AS-RIPE:AS-APNIC" must exist to authorize the new set creation.
+Therefore, if we were to create a new set "AS3333:AS-RIPE:AS-APNIC:AS-CUSTOMERS" then the immediate parent object, "AS3333:AS-RIPE:AS-APNIC" must exist to authorise the new set creation.
 However, it does not matter if higher parent objects still exist, like "AS3333:AS-RIPE".

 If an AS number is the first element in the hierarchical set name (the top-level parent) then the corresponding **aut-num** object must exist in order to create the next level in the hierarchy as this is the parent object.
-However, it is only needed for authorization.
+However, it is only needed for authorisation.

-Therefore, to create the set "AS3333:AS-RIPE", the **aut-num** object “AS3333” must exist to provide authorization.
+Therefore, to create the set "AS3333:AS-RIPE", the **aut-num** object “AS3333” must exist to provide authorisation.

 If an AS number appears anywhere else in the set name hierarchy it is treated as part of a set name and the **aut-num** object does not need to exist.
 You cannot have AS numbers as the first two levels in the name hierarchy.
 The second level could not be created, as there must be at least one element starting with "AS-" in the set name.